 All we need from you is a calendar age.
 It's okay if this is an estimation: it is just a starting point.
 We then factor in your dog's breed composition, information at certain genes that affect size, and their inbreeding coefficient to calculate genetic age.
 Like in humans, in dogs females tend to live longer than males (so an “80 year old” female dog = 80 year old woman).
 Exercise and diet also play a role in how long your dog will live.
 Nevertheless, genetic age is the primary risk factor for numerous diseases in dogs, including cancer, kidney disease, osteoarthritis, cataracts, cardiac disease and cognitive decline.
 It can help you and your vet know what you should feed your dog, what screenings to get, and other aspects of your dog’s care.

-Most dogs have wolfiness scores of 1% or less, although we occasionally find populations and breeds with higher scores and even some especially unique individuals with scores of 5% or more.
+Most dogs have wolfiness scores of 1% or less.
+We find populations and breeds with higher scores of 2-4% occasionally, and unique dogs with scores of 5% or above more rarely.

-Your dog’s Wolfiness Score is not a measure of recent dog-wolf hybridization (the breed mix analysis report would tell you if your dog has any recent wolf ancestry).
-Instead, the wolfiness score is based on the number of wolf genetic markers your dog has in our unique wolfiness marker panel.
-While these wolf genes (or, more scientifically speaking, alleles) could be in your dog because it is a wolfdog hybrid, wolfiness scores below 10 are almost always due to ancient wolf genes that have survived many generations to be carried in your dog.
-These may date back to the original domestication event 15,000 years ago or to more recent dog-wolf matings only a few thousand years ago, but either way they are bits of a wild past that survive in your dog!
+Your dog’s Wolfiness Score is not a measure of recent dog-wolf hybridization and does not necessarily indicate that your dog has some recent wolf ancestors.
+(If your dog has recent wolf ancestors, you will see that in the breed mix report.)
+Instead, the Wolfiness Score is based on the number of ancient genetic variants your dog has in our unique Wolfiness marker panel.
+Wolfiness scores up to 10% are almost always due to ancient wolf genes that survived many generations, rather than any recent wolf ancestors.
+These ancient genes may be a few thousand years old, or may even date back to the original domestication event 15,000 years ago.
+They are bits of a wild past that survive in your dog!